 "Experienced alienation, avoided social interactions and were less emotionally stable.
 Furthermore, affected individuals were less likely to complete schooling, find employment and find partners."

-Worse still, in some sub-Saharan countries such as Tanzania and Burundi, the body parts of individuals with albinism are sought after by witch doctors.
+In some sub-Saharan countries, such as Tanzania and Burundi, the body parts of individuals with albinism are sought after by witch doctors.